AI-MathPhys/renewal-geometry/manuscripts/renewal_emergence/README.md

 ## Headline theorems

+A guide to the main results and where to inspect them.
+(Statement labels are the `\label`s in the manuscript)

 * **Phase coexistence — the paper's centerpiece** (`thm:torsion-phase-coexistence`, `cor:torsion-selection`).
 One microscopic
 detailed-balanced law admits both torsion-free and torsional stationary